adelgadocabrera/compression_detection/README.md

 ## How to run
-You can do manual installation or simply use the provided bash scripts to run the applications.
-Unfortuantely they need sudo permissions (part 2 uses raw sockets and overall it is required to run docker and docker compose).
+Provided bash scripts to run the applications.
+Unfortunately they need sudo permissions (part 2 uses raw sockets and overall it is required to run docker and docker compose).
 There are 2 main programs: client/server and standalone.
 To run client/server you will use part1.sh and to run the standalone application you'll run part2.sh.
 The following flags work for either one:
 - `-b` (re)builds docker containers.
 Execute this when you want to update a new image in case you've made some changes.
 Otherwise you can directly run `-r`.
 - `-r` runs the program.
 If image hasn't been built it will build it first.
 - `-c` cleans containers.
 Execute this when done.